-In 1995 I graduated from Cheltenham College of Art with a BA (hons).
+In 1995 I graduated from Cheltenham College of Art with a BA (hons) in Fine Art (painting).
 I then went on to do a PGCE.
 In 1997 I moved to Dorchester and started painting professionally.

-I am represented by Carina Haslam Art who regularly take my work to the Affordable Art Fairs in London, New York and Singapore.
+I am represented by Carina Haslam Art who regularly takes my work to the Affordable Art Fairs in London, New York and Singapore.

 In 1997 and 2001 I was among the finalists in the Windsor and Newton Young Artists Competition held at the Mall Galleries, London.
 I have also exhibited at the Mall Galleries in the Laing Landscape Exhibition, the Royal Society of Marine Artists (RSMA) Exhibition and the New English Art Club (NEAC) Exhibition.